 Check off these five qualities and you may be well-suited to a career in sales.
 Some of the above abilities are soft skills you can build upon (empathic thinking, upskilling) but many of these qualities are innate.
 If you don’t have most of the sales personality traits listed above, you may not wish to pursue a career path in sales.

-Think about taking a sales assessment to see if you are well suited to the profession.
+Think about taking a sales assessment or use a tool like Feedo to gather feedback from others to see if you are well suited to the profession.
 It might save you a lot of time and effort.

 Now that you know what sort of career progression to expect, and what qualities you should have, spend some time figuring out where to start.
 Much will depend upon your experience level in related fields, your age, and what life stage you’ve reached.